Fashion brand: Mid-luxury brands

 Ralph Lauren is among the fashion brands classified as mid-luxury in the United States market.

-Discount supermarket chains or brands
+Discount supermarket brands or chains

 KiK, Lidl, and Aldi are currently expanding their discount segments, catering to a clientele that is particularly price-sensitive and seeks low-cost options.
 The purchasing decisions of those in this category are not influenced by the quality of the product.

 Fast fashion brands

 In recent times, there has been a rise in the emergence of fast-fashion companies such as Zara, H&M, Primark, and Mango.
 These companies have garnered a positive reputation by swiftly adapting to the ever-changing fashion trends.
 Furthermore, the customers' increasing demand for fresh styles and a wider range of products has led to shorter production cycles and the introduction of micro-collections.

 Fashion brand communication

-In the fashion industry, brand communication denotes the ways in which fashion brands engage and establish connections with their consumers and the larger society through diverse channels such as initiatives, platforms, spaces, and interfaces.
+In the fashion industry, brand communication denotes how fashion brands engage and establish connections with their consumers and the larger society through diverse channels such as initiatives, platforms, spaces, and interfaces.
 The communication strategies employed by brands exhibit unique characteristics that set them apart from those utilised in other industries and sectors.

 The communication of fashion brands encompasses a range of activities, including visual brand communication, product design, advertising, public relations, and brand experience.
 Other forms of brand communication includes multiple forms of collaborations with external entities via sponsorships, or social media influencers.
-In addition, fashion brands often create limited brand collaborations with other brands often with the purpose of creating limited editions and collectable items.
+In addition, fashion brands often create limited brand collaborations with other brands to produce limited editions and collectable items.